trallnag/ansible-roles-depot/ssh_agent_relay/README.md

 # Ansible Role `ssh_agent_relay`

-Set ups systemd service that uses WSL interop to call ssh.exe in Windows and forward agent to WSL distribution.
+Set ups a systemd service that uses WSL interop to call `ssh.exe` in Windows and forward the SSH agent to the WSL distribution.

-Only works for `root` user.